 The day of the Speech from the Throne is typically rich with ceremony and tradition.
-Cannons are brought into Victoria's inner harbour for a 15 gun salute, which is fired as the Lieutenant Governor inspects a Guard of Honour along the front driveway of the Parliament Buildings.
+The Lieutenant Governor inspects a Guard of Honour along the front driveway of the Parliament Buildings and is greeted by the Premier on the front steps.